tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 <div class="warning-msg">
   <i class="fa fa-warning"></i>
-  No check is perform to protect against infinite recursive includes.
+  No check is performed to protect against infinite recursive includes.
 It is users responsability to check the file consistency before using the XML file parser.
 </div>

 The `<include>` elements can be placed anywhere in the XML tree.